Yoshimi/yoshimi/README.txt

-Version 2.2.0
+Version 2.2.1

-A major feature is the revision of the PadSynth engine, giving more dynamic control.

-We now support Undo/Redo for most settings.

-Some controls in the main window are better placed and should be more obvious.
+There are just a few useful variations to the way Yoshimi is controlled in this minor release.

+A new 'reset' button in the part edit window.

+More windows stay open when you change parts.

+Two new instruments have been added to the default banks.

+Some doc updates and bugfixes.

-Full details are in /doc/Yoshimi_2.2.0_features.txt
+Full details are in /doc/Yoshimi_2.2.1_features.txt

 Yoshimi source code is available from either: https://sourceforge.net/projects/yoshimi